ceciliomichael/taskmaster_mcp/README.md

 ### Thinking & Analysis Tools

 #### `thinking`
-- `thought` (string): You can use this tool to reason, to plan, to think and organize your mind and reasoning
+- `thought` (string): Use this tool to externalize your reasoning process, plan your approach, and organize your analytical thinking
 - `currentThought` (number, optional): Current thought number in the sequence
 - `maxThoughts` (number, optional): Total number of thoughts planned for this reasoning process